msantos/alcove/README.md

 * an interface for system programming
 * a library for building containerized services

-*alcove* is an external port process (a stand-alone Unix process that communicates with the Erlang VM using stdin/stdout). [prx](https://github.com/msantos/prx) is a higher level library that maps the alcove Unix processes to Erlang processes.
+*alcove* uses an external port process (a stand-alone Unix process that communicates with the Erlang VM using standard input and output). [prx](https://github.com/msantos/prx) is a higher level library that maps the alcove Unix processes to Erlang processes.

 ## Build